whataboutpets/minimal-mistakes/_posts/cats/2016-01-17-can-cats-be-allergic-to-cat-litter.md

 ---
 title: "Can Cats Be Allergic to Cat Litter?"
 permalink: /can-cats-be-allergic-to-cat-litter.html
-excerpt: "Cat litter could be the cause of your cat's allergies, read here why."
+excerpt: "Cat litter could be the cause of your cat's allergies, find out here why."
 date: 2016-01-17
 modified: 2016-01-17
 header: